Introduction: the impact of verified reviews

 - Reinforce your commitment to customer satisfaction and continuous improvement

-The 4R Response Framework
+The 4R response framework

-Reviews contribute to what SEO experts call the “local SEO triple play”—relevance, prominence, and proximity.
-Reviews directly impact two of these three ranking factors:
+Reviews feed what SEO experts call the “local SEO triple play”: relevance, prominence, and proximity.
+Reviews directly affect two of these three ranking factors:

 - Relevance: